-Catherine’s passion for social justice and advocacy has driven her communications and journalism career for over two decades.
+Catherine is a city councillor with the District of North Vancouver and mom of a teenager.
+Her passion for social justice, advocacy and mental health has driven her communications and journalism career for over two decades.
 As an award-winning reporter for Global TV, she told stories that gave the vulnerable a voice and paved the way for change.
-Among the highlights was a major expose’ a Crown corporation that was underfunded and failing to take care of the developmentally disabled.
+Among the highlights was a major expose on a Crown corporation (CLBC) that led to increased funding and improved care for the developmentally disabled.

 ConnecTra Society experienced a great loss with the passing of Stephen Street.
 Steve started working with ConnecTra in 2006, helping to create a program that would increasingly meet the needs of people with disabilities.
 From organizing the yearly Abilities Expo and countless ConnecTra workshops to overseeing the Employment Mentorship Support Project, Steve was involved in every aspect of ConnecTra Society and made an impression on everyone he met.